Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 We can now state our main theorem regarding the system \hmr{}.

-\begin{thm}[CAN elimination] If a hypersequent $G$ has a derivation, then it has a CAN--free derivation. \end{thm}
+\begin{thm}[CAN elimination] If a hypersequent $G$ has a derivation, then it has a CAN-free derivation. \end{thm}

-\begin{proof}[Proof sketch] The full proof appears in Section \ref{subsec:can_elim}.
+\begin{proof}[Proof sketch] The full proof appears in Section~\ref{subsec:can_elim}.
 The CAN rule has the following form:

-Following the same proof structure as in Theorem \ref{thm:modal_free_can_elim}, we show how to eliminate one application of the CAN rule.
-Namely, we prove that if the premise $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$, with $\sum\vec{r} = \sum \vec{s}$, has a CAN--free derivation then the conclusion $G \sep \vdash \Gamma$ also has a CAN--free derivation.
-This of course implies the statement of the CAN--elimination theorem by using a simple inductive argument on the number of applications of the CAN rule in a derivation.
+Following the same proof structure as in Theorem~\ref{thm:modal_free_can_elim}, we show how to eliminate one application of the CAN rule.
+Namely, we prove that if the premise $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$, with $\sum\vec{r} = \sum \vec{s}$, has a CAN-free derivation then the conclusion $G \sep \vdash \Gamma$ also has a CAN-free derivation.
+This of course implies the statement of the CAN-elimination theorem by using a simple inductive argument on the number of applications of the CAN rule in a derivation.

+As in Theorem~\ref{thm:modal_free_can_elim}, it is useful to first invoke the M-elimination Theorem~\ref{thm:m_elim} on the derivation of $G \sep \vdash \Gamma, \vec{s}.A , \vec{r}.\negF{A}$ to remove possible occurrences of the M rule.
+This is critical since the M rule is problematic to deal with in our inductive proof because its two premises can generally break the condition $\sum\vec{r} = \sum \vec{s}$.